mannodermaus/android-junit5/README.md

 This repository contains multiple modules, divided into two sub-projects.
 The repository's root directory contains build logic shared across the sub-projects, which in turn use symlinks to connect to the common build scripts in their parent folder.

 - `instrumentation`: The root folder for Android-based modules, namely the instrumentation libraries & a sample application.
 After cloning, open this project in Android Studio.
-- `plugin`: The root folder for Java-based modules, namely the Gradle plugin for JUnit 5 on Android, as well as its test module.
+- `plugin`: The root folder for Java-based modules, namely the Gradle plugin for JUnit Jupiter on Android, as well as its test module.
 After cloning, open this project in IntelliJ IDEA.

 ## Plugin Compatibility Map